 - The dining-room at Leisure Lea Gardens is open for breakfast, lunch and dinner – social distancing applies.

 - At Leisure Lea Gardens, bingo and trivia have returned.
 Most other activities have resumed, except for happy hours due to the size of the lounge/bar area.

 - Tennis court open (at Glenhaven) – visitors permitted.

 - Bowling green open, one person to 4sqm (at Glenhaven and Broadwater Court).
-Visitors permitted at Glenhaven.
+Indoor bowls has recommenced at Glenhaven.

 - Hair salon open, one resident at a time.

 - Woodwork room, maximum 2 people, by roster.
 At Alloura Waters, the limit is 4 people due to the size of the workshop.